 E. Appointment Continuation and Extensions/Renewals

-F. Standard Extensions Beyond the Four-Year Term Limit
+F. Standard Extensions Beyond the Five-Year Term Limit

 - The Scholar has been offered, and has accepted a position with a defined starting date, and an extension of the Stanford appointment would bridge a short period of time (less than 1 year) to the start of that position.